Crossings Christian School: History

-Construction

-In 2005, Crossings Lower School opened at 14400 N. Portland Ave., their current location.
+In 2005, Crossings Lower School opened at 14400 N. Portland Avenue.
 In 2007, Crossings Lower School added eight classrooms to the lower school.
 In 2010, Crossings Upper School opened across from the lower school, and a gymnasium and event lobby were added to the lower school.

 By the start of the second semester in the 2014–15 school year, all middle school faculty and students were moved from the upper school to the newly built middle school to accommodate its growing size.

+Campus

+Crossings Christian School resides on the campus of Crossings Community Church.